-- Bicycle/pedestrian tracks shall be provided on both sides of Type 3 or 4 roads with large traffic volume (except for roads where the bicycle tracks or lanes would already be provided) except where topographic conditions or other special reasons do not permit such provisions. - 2.
+- 3. Bicycle tracks shall be wider than 2m, except where topographic conditions or other special reasons do not permit such provision, in such cases the width can be reduced to 1.5m. - 4.
+Where on-street facilities are provided on the bicycle tracks, the road width shall be determined in consideration of clearances as specified in Article 12. - Bicycle track width shall be determined in consideration of bicycle traffic conditions on roads. - 2.
 Bicycle/pedestrian track width shall be wider than 4m for roads with higher pedestrian traffic volume and wider than 3m for other roads. - 3.
 Where pedestrian bridges or pedestrian underpasses (hereinafter referred to as "pedestrian bridges etc.") or on-street facilities are provided, the bicycle/pedestrian track width shall be increased by 3m where pedestrian bridges etc. are to be constructed, 2m where a roofed bench is to be installed, 1.5m where a row of trees is to be planted, 1m where a bench is installed or 0.5m in other cases, respectively to the values given in the preceding paragraph.
-The requirements as specified above shall be applied
+The requirements as specified above shall be applied except for Type 3 Class 5 roads where topographic conditions or other special reasons do not permit such provisions.

-- except for Type 3 Class 5 roads where topographic conditions or other special reasons do not permit such provisions. - The bicycle/pedestrian track width shall be determined in consideration of bicycle and pedestrian traffic conditions on the road.
+4. The bicycle/pedestrian track width shall be determined in consideration of bicycle and pedestrian traffic conditions on the road.